Signed Call Android SDK

 and token.

-You can find these details under your dashboard's Signed Call Settings.
+You can find these details under Signed Call Settings from the CleverTap dashboard.